n1k0/wordlem/README.md

 - [Evan Czaplicki](https://twitter.com/evancz) who created the most blissful language I ever handled, [Elm](https://elm-lang.org/)
 - [Lexique.org](http://www.lexique.org/shiny/openlexicon/) for the great resources on French language
 - [Peter Norvig](https://norvig.com/) for his compilation of the [330k most frequent English words](https://norvig.com/ngrams/count_1w.txt)

+## FAQ

+- Why can't I share my scores?
+  - Because I didn't want to add more noise to already noisy social networks
+- Why no 8+ letters words?
+  - Because that would make the dictionary size a too big to download comfortably, but I may consider the option in the future.

 ## License